htcf/docs/docs/software.md

 Feel free to use conda if it is required/preferred.

-We are unable to support Conda.
+The HTCF does not handle Conda support requests.
 For conda support, please see [https://docs.conda.io/en/latest/help-support.html](https://docs.conda.io/en/latest/help-support.html)